googleforgames/open-match/README.md

 ## Glossary

-* **MMF** &mdash; Matchmaking function.
-This is the customizable matchmaking logic.
+### General
+* **DGS** &mdash; Dedicated game server
+* **Client** &mdash; The game client program the player uses when playing the game
+* **Session** &mdash; In Open Match, players are matched together, then assigned to a server which hosts the game _session_.
+Depending on context, this may be referred to as a _match_, _map_, or just _game_ elsewhere in the industry.

+### Open Match
 * **Component** &mdash; One of the discrete processes in an Open Match deployment.
-Open Match is composed of multiple scalable microservices called 'components'.
+Open Match is composed of multiple scalable microservices called _components_.
-* **Roster** &mdash; A list of all the players in a match.
-* **Profile** &mdash; The json blob containing all the parameters used to select which players go into a roster.
-* **Match Object** &mdash; A protobuffer message format that contains the Profile and the results of the matchmaking function.
-Sent to the backend API from your game backend with an empty roster  and then returned from your MMF with the matchmaking results filled in.
+* **State Storage** &mdash; The storage software used by Open Match to hold all the matchmaking state.
+Open Match ships with [Redis](https://redis.io/) as the default state storage.
 * **MMFOrc** &mdash; Matchmaker function orchestrator.
 This Open Match core component is in charge of kicking off custom matchmaking functions (MMFs) and evaluator processes.
-* **State Storage** &mdash; The storage software used by Open Match to hold all the matchmaking state.
-Open Match ships with [Redis](https://redis.io/) as the default state storage.
+* **MMF** &mdash; Matchmaking function.
+This is the customizable matchmaking logic.
+* **MMLogic API** &mdash; An API that provides MMF SDK functionality.
+It is optional - you can also do all the state storage read and write operations yourself if you have a good reason to do so.
+* **Director** &mdash; The software you (as a developer) write against the Open Match Backend API.
+The _Director_ decides which MMFs to run, and is responsible for sending MMF results to a DGS to host the session.

+### Data Model
+* **Player** &mdash; An ID and list of attributes with values for a player who wants to participate in matchmaking.
+* **Roster** &mdash; A list of player objects.
+Used to hold all the players on a single team.
+* **Filter** &mdash; A _filter_ is used to narrow down the players to only those who have an attribute value within a certain integer range.
+All attributes are integer values in Open Match because [that is how indices are implemented](internal/statestorage/redis/playerindices/playerindices.go).
+A _filter_ is defined in a _player pool_.
+* **Player Pool** &mdash; A list of all the players who fit all the _filters_ defined in the pool.
+* **Match Object** &mdash; A protobuffer message format that contains the _profile_ and the results of the matchmaking function.
+Sent to the backend API from your game backend with the _roster_(s) empty and then returned from your MMF with the matchmaking results filled in.
+* **Profile** &mdash; The json blob containing all the parameters used by your MMF to select which players go into a roster together.
 * **Assignment** &mdash; Refers to assigning a player or group of players to a dedicated game server instance.
 Open Match offers a path to send dedicated game server connection details from your backend to your game clients after a match has been made.
-* **DGS** &mdash; Dedicated game server
+* **Ignore List** &mdash; Removing players from matchmaking consideration is accomplished using _ignore lists_.
+They contain lists of player IDs that your MMF should not include when making matches.

 ## Requirements
 * [Kubernetes](https://kubernetes.io/) cluster &mdash; tested with version 1.9.